-Hardwood steel rings are highly durable as they are made from tough hardwood, accompanied with a durable metal or composite base.
+Hardwood combined with metal rings are highly durable as they are made from tough hardwood, accompanied with a durable metal or composite base.
 Its composition makes rings last for years with proper care.

-Although hardwood steel rings are made from wood, they are made water resistant by stabilizing them and using beeswax or epoxy for their finish.
+Exposed hardwood rings are made water resistant by stabilizing them and using beeswax or epoxy for their finish.
 Moreover, sealing the wood layer with a thin layer of enamel enhances the protection of wood from moisture and damage.

 Hardwood rings are usually unlikely to react with skin, and therefore are generally safe to use and hypoallergenic.